Katt Williams: American Hustle

 Katt Williams: American Hustle, also known as American Hustle: The Movie, is a 2007 comedy film directed by Brit McAdams, and written by Brit McAdams and Katt Williams.
-The film was R-rated for its sexual content, drug use, and profanity.
+The film, a follow-up to Katt Williams: The Pimp Chronicles Pt.
+I (2006), shown on HBO, was rated "R" for its sexual content and innuendo, portrayals of drug use and related references, and general profanity.

 Synopsis

-Katt Williams decides that he wants to make it big in Hollywood, and meets with a pair of producers who attempt to woo him with pitches for films featuring stereotypical plot devices used by other notable African-American comedians, such as using a "fat suit" and portraying multiple characters, or starring in parodies of other popular movies.
-Dissatisfied with the offer, Williams decides to hit the road with a group of friends, which included comedians Red Grant, Melanie Comarcho, and Luenell.
-The first half of the movie features stand-up by Williams' companions as they drive from one major city to another.
+Katt Williams decides that he wants to make it big in Hollywood, and meets with a pair of producers who attempt to woo him with pitches for films featuring stereotypical storylines and roles used by other African-American comedians, such as wearing a "fat suit", portraying multiple characters, or starring in comedic parodies of other popular movies.
+Dissatisfied with the offer, Williams decides to hit the road with a group of friends, notably, comedians Red Grant, Melanie Comarcho and Luenell, willing to perform every chance they get.

+The first half of the movie features (scripted) stand-up by Williams' companions, as they drive from one major city to another, performing comedy skits at any venue or event that will "hire" them—including one memorable performance from Luenell at a senior home.
 The journey ends in Chicago, where Williams takes over the rest of the movie with his open, underground-style stand-up comedy.
-After his performance, the film ends with a musical performance by Williams, Da Brat and Snoop Dogg.
+After his set, the film ends with a musical performance by Williams, Da Brat and Snoop Dogg.
+Other cameos in the film include Jeremy Piven, Ludacris and Tamala Jones.